fausstoo/grocery_store_pipeline/README.md

 *Academic and Professional Application:*
 This project serves as a valuable academic resource for students and researchers studying data engineering, data science, and database management.
 Its design principles adhere to best practices in data pipeline development, offering a practical example for educational purposes. \
-In a professional context, this project is applicable to scenarios where structured data from Excel workbooks needs to be systematically processed and stored in a relational database.
+In a professional context, this project applies to scenarios where structured data from Excel workbooks needs to be systematically processed and stored in a relational database.
 Industries such as retail, finance, and logistics could benefit from the project's capabilities in managing and analyzing large volumes of transactional data. \
 The provided usage overview positions the project as a versatile and adaptable tool for managing and analyzing structured data in academic and professional settings.

-**File Descriptions**
+**File Descriptions** \
 1. *data_ingestion.py*
 This script facilitates the extraction of records from an Excel workbook (Los_Puche_4.xlsm).
 It reads multiple sheets specified in the tables list using the pandas library.
 The selected tables are then exported as individual CSV files in the /data/CSV_tables directory.
 This script forms the initial step in the data pipeline, ensuring a structured and accessible format for subsequent data processing.